ChaaargeUp/rn-secure-storage/README.md

 # RNSecureStorage

-Fork need to patch android/build.gradle to support newest gralde versions (3+) To be replaced by another lib
+Fork required to patch android/build.gradle to support newest gralde versions (3+) To be replaced by another lib

 Secure Storage for React Native (Android & iOS) - Keychain & Keystore